MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 <a id="browser" />

 > [!NOTE]
 > The **New navigation** feature, which provides a vertical navigation experience, is in preview for Azure DevOps.
 [Go here to enable it](../../project/navigation/preview-features.md).
-When you enable **New navigation**, you automatically enable several new Agile tool features described in thr [New Work Hubs](https://blogs.msdn.microsoft.com/devops/2018/06/22/new-work-hubs/) blog post. >
+When you enable **New navigation**, you automatically enable several new Agile tool features described in the [New Work Hubs](https://devblogs.microsoft.com/devops/2018/06/22/new-work-hubs/) blog post. >
 > For on-premises TFS users, choose **Previous navigation** for guidance.

 # [New navigation](#tab/new-nav)